EmilyG101/csa-mp3/FRQ-Solutions/Q1/README.md

 - I had an issue where I didn't realize that when caculating the 5 percent chance of the bear coming,I couldn't do radnom < 95, simce it would add 6 percent so I would have to do radnom <= 95.

 ## Prior experiences that helped:
-- Learning how to writeb Math.random() was a huge help, especially since I had to use it twice.
+- Learning how to write Math.random() was a huge help, especially since I had to use it twice.

 ## What I learned by doing this question:
 - I learned how to perfectly write the Math.random() function.